-CCR WRITING STANDARDS ELP Anchor Standard 3 Write a arguments to support claims in a n analysis of substantive topics o e.
-Provide a concluding statement or section related to the information or explanation presented. details, quotations, or other information and examples. c.
-Use appropriate transitions to create cohesion and clarify the relationships among ideas and concepts. d.
-Use precise language and domain-specific vocabulary to inform about or explain the topic. e.
+ABE WRITING STANDARDS ELD Apobor Standard 2 Write a rguments to support claims in an ana inform about or explain the topic. e.Provide a concluding statement or section related to the information or explanation presented. b.Develop the topic with relevant facts, definitions, concrete details, quotations, or other information and examples. c.
+Use appropriate transitions to create cohesion and clarify the relationships among ideas and concepts. d.Use precise language and domain-specific vocabulary to inform about or explain the topic. e.
 Establish and maintain a formal style. f.
-Provide a concluding statement or section that follows from and supports the information or explanation presented. evidence.
-Level 2 Level 3 Level 4 Level 5 ESOL Levels (1) 2 ESOL Level 3 ESOL Level 4 ESOL Level 5 ESOL Level 6 By the end of English language proficiency level 1, an ELL can, with support, communicate information and feelings about familiar texts, topics, and experiences.
-By the end of English language proficiency level 2, an ELL can, with support, • deliver short oral presentations • compose simple written narratives or informational texts about familiar texts, topics, experiences, or events.
-By the end of English language proficiency level 3, an ELL can, with support, • deliver short oral presentations • compose written informational texts • develop the topic with a few details about familiar texts, topics, or events.
-By the end of English language proficiency level 4, an ELL can deliver oral presentations • compose written informational texts • develop the topic with some relevant details, concepts, examples, and information • integrate graphics or multimedia when useful about a variety of texts, topics, or events.
-By the end of English language proficiency level 5, an ELL can • deliver oral presentations • compose written informational texts • fully develop the topic with relevant details, concepts, examples, and information • integrate graphics or multimedia when useful • about a variety of texts, topics, or events.
+Provide a concluding statement or section that follows from and supports the information or explanation presented.
+Level 1 Level 2 Level 3 Level 4 Level 5 ESOL Levels (1) 2 ESOL Level 3 ESOL Level 4 ESOL Level 5 ESOL Level 6 By the end of English language proficiency level 1, an ELL can, with support, communicate information and feelings about familiar texts, topics, and experiences.
+By the end of English language proficiency level 2, an ELL can, with support, deliver short oral presentations compose simple written narratives or informational texts about familiar texts, topics, experiences, or events.
+By the end of English language proficiency level 3, an ELL can, with support, deliver short oral presentations compose written informational texts develop the topic with a few details about familiar texts, topics, or events.
+By the end of English language proficiency level 4, an ELL can deliver oral presentations compose written informational texts develop the topic with some relevant details, concepts, examples, and information integrate graphics or multimedia when useful about a variety of texts, topics, or events.
+By the end of English language proficiency level 5, an ELL can deliver oral presentations compose written informational texts fully develop the topic with relevant details, concepts, examples, and information integrate graphics or multimedia when useful about a variety of texts, topics,